don-sabu/Miniproject-Works/_Docs/Zeroth_review_presentation/Pranav.md

     4. Integration with Existing Systems: Since the output is in CSV format, it enables seamless integration with existing educational software or databases.

-    5. Scalability: Develop a solution that can scale to handle large volumes of answer sheets efficiently, accommodating the needs of educational institutions with varying numbers of students.
+    5. Scalability: Develop a solution that can scale to handle large volumes of answer sheets efficiently, accommodating the needs of educational institutions with varying numbers of students

+    6. Enhanced Mark Detection: Improve mark recognition capabilities to include fractions such as halves and quarters, building upon previous work done by our previous batch.

 **Data Description**